 Species evenness, which denotes how close the species are in a community numerically, was analysed using Pielou's index (Pielou, 1969).
-This index represents the degree of species diversity and quantifies how equal the community is.
+This index indicates the degree of species diversity and evenness of their distribution within the community.
 Pielou's index is calculated using the equation: E = HS / Hmax, where E is the evenness, HS is the value of the Shannon index, and Hmax is equal to ln(s), where S is the number of species in the community.

 Results

 This study recorded a total of 70 butterfly species across 6 families in Buxa Tiger Reserve (Table 1 and Plate 1-2).
 Our study recorded 1 species listed under Schedule I, 6 under Schedule II, and 1 under Schedule IV of the Wildlife Protection Act (Table 1).
-The species composition varied across different microhabitats, with the forest hosting 7 species of Hesperiidae, 5 species of Lycaenidae, 23 species of Nymphalidae, 8 species of Papilionidae, 8 species of Pieridae, and 2 species of Riodinidae.
-Streamside microhabitat had 2 species of Hesperiidae, 3 species of Lycaenidae, 12 species of Nymphalidae, and 3 species of Papilionidae.
-Riverside microhabitat had 6 species of Lycaenidae, 9 species of Nymphalidae, 4 species of Papilionidae, and 4 species of Pieridae.
-The dominant family was Nymphalidae, accounting for 43% of the total species, followed by Lycaenidae (14%), Papilionidae (14%), Pieridae (13%), Hesperiidae (13%), and Riodinidae (3%) (Figure 2.
-A).
-The majority of species (53) were found in the forest microhabitat, followed by the river microhabitat (23 species) and the stream microhabitat (20 species) (Figure 2.
-B).
+Species composition varied across different microhabitats.
+The forest microhabitat supported the highest diversity, with 7 species of Hesperiidae, 5 species of Lycaenidae, 23 species of Nymphalidae, 8 species of Papilionidae, 8 species of Pieridae, and 2 species of Riodinidae.
+The streamside microhabitat hosted 2 species of Hesperiidae, 3 species of Lycaenidae, 12 species of Nymphalidae, and 3 species of Papilionidae.
+In contrast, the Riverside microhabitat contained 6 species of Lycaenidae, 9 species of Nymphalidae, 4 species of Papilionidae, and 4 species of Pieridae.
+The dominant family was Nymphalidae, accounting for 43% of the total species, followed by Lycaenidae (14%), Papilionidae (14%), Pieridae (13%), Hesperiidae (13%), and Riodinidae (3%) (Figure 2-A).
+The majority of species (53) were found in the forest microhabitat, followed by the river microhabitat (23 species) and the stream microhabitat (20 species) (Figure 2-B).

-The species individual rarefaction curve for the study site revealed a steady increase in the number of taxa (S) with the accumulation of specimens (Figure 3.
-A).
-The Shannon diversity index (H) also showed a steady increase with the accumulation of specimens, indicating a high level of diversity in the butterfly community (Figure 3.
-B).
-The exponential form of the Shannon index (H') showed a similar trend, further emphasizing the high diversity of the butterfly community (Figure 3.
-C).
-The Simpson diversity index (1/D) showed a gradual increase with the accumulation of specimens (Figure 3.
-D).
+The species individual rarefaction curve for the study site revealed a steady increase in the number of taxa (S) with the accumulation of specimens (Figure 3-A).
+The Shannon diversity index (H) also showed a steady increase with the accumulation of specimens, indicating a high level of diversity in the butterfly community (Figure 3-B).
+The exponential form of the Shannon index (H') showed a similar trend, further emphasizing the high diversity of the butterfly community (Figure 3-C).
+The Simpson diversity index (1/D) showed a gradual increase with the accumulation of specimens (Figure 3-D).
 Overall, the rarefaction curves suggest that the study site harbours a diverse and complex butterfly community.